After Wisdom Tooth Removal

 IF YOU HAD IV SEDATION, DO NOT DRIVE FOR 24 HOURS, OPERATE HEAVY EQUIPMENT, USE POWER TOOLS, OR SIGN LEGAL DOCUMENTS

-Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
+Sutures are placed in the area of surgery to minimize post-operative bleeding and to help to heal.
 Sutures should dissolve in 7 to 10 days.
 Sometimes they become dislodged.
 This is no cause for alarm.
 Just remove the suture from your mouth and discard it.
 The sutures will be removed approximately one week after surgery.
 The removal of sutures requires no anesthesia or needles.
 It takes only a minute or so and there is usually no discomfort associated with this procedure.

 The pain and swelling should subside in 3 to 4 days following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur, call our office for instructions.

 There will be a void where the tooth was removed.
 The void will fill in with new tissue gradually over the next month.
 In the meantime, the area should be kept clean, especially after meals, with salt water rinses or a toothbrush.